mpcarl-ibm/crs-docs/_gettingstarted/ordering-billing.md

 5. The page also shows the various authentication endpoints that can be used to access the account.

 #### Billing
-1. Information on pricing can be found in the [SoftLayer store](https://www.softlayer.com/Store/orderService/objectStorage){: new_window}.
+1. Information on pricing can be found at [SoftLayer](https://www.softlayer.com/Store/orderService/objectStorage){: new_window}.
 2. Each account receives a single bill.
 If you need separate billing for different sets of containers, then creating multiple accounts is necessary.
 2. Invoices can be found at **Account** > **Billing** > **Invoices** in the navigation menu.